How To Use Massage Gun Attachments

 Best Suited Attachment:

-Flat or Ball heads for broader areas, Fork or Bullet for specific points.
+Flat or Ball heads are used for broader areas, and Fork or Bullet attachments for specific points.

 For Theragun: